srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## Using LoadBalancer service

-And now we reached a point where we can try out our LoadBalancer service by issuing HTTP requests from external clients to the NGINX Echo service Pods.
+And now we reach a point where we can try out our LoadBalancer service by issuing HTTP requests from external clients to the NGINX Echo service Pods.

 We use the following command to connect to our clients: `client1`, `client2`, `client3` and `client4`: